-Flagging Assignments
+Work Assignments

-If you have a flagging / work assignment (AKA "corner worker assignment"), your schedule will tell you when you should meet to begin the assignment.
-You will find out your flagging station at registration.
-When it is your run group's time to flag, meet at the designated area (this will be covered in the Driver's meeting) with whatever you will need for standing out in the cold/hot/wind for a couple of hours.
+If you have a work assignment, i.e., staging or pit out, your schedule will tell you when you should meet.
+You will find your assignment in the event welcome letter or at registration.
+When it is your time to work, meet at the designated area (this will be covered in the Driver's meeting) with whatever you will need.
 You may want to bring an extra jacket or raincoat, something to drink, a snack, and sunglasses.
 You do not need to bring the newspaper.
+You will still be allowed to run in your driving session, so you will not lose any track time.
+Just make sure to return to your assignment once your session is over if you are still scheduled to work.